thecodearcher/sms-order-tracking/README.md

                 array('from' => $twilio_number, 'body' => $message));
         }

-The *Twilio Client SDK* requires your *Twilio credentials* to be instantiated, using the inbuilt PHP [`getenv()`](https://www.php.net/manual/en/function.getenv.php) function, you can retrieve your Twilio credentials stored in your `.env` in the earlier parts of this tutorial.
+The *Twilio Client SDK* requires your *Twilio credentials* to be instantiated, using the built-in PHP [`getenv()`](https://www.php.net/manual/en/function.getenv.php) function.
+You can retrieve your Twilio credentials stored in your `.env` from the earlier parts of this tutorial.
 After creating an instance of the Twilio Client, you can then proceed to send an SMS by calling the `$client->messages->create()` method.
 This method accepts two arguments of a receiver which can either be a `string` or an `array` of phone numbers and an *array* with the properties of `from` and `body` where `from` is your active Twilio phone number and `body` is the text you want to be sent to the *recipients*.

 ## Creating Routes